Sustainable Food Systems Undergraduate Program

 Uniqueness of our program

-Classroom theory meets practical application in our distinctive 350-acre classroom — a live laboratory with state-of-the-art greenhouses, gardens and research labs.
+Classroom theory meets practical application in our distinctive 350-acre classroom—a live laboratory with state-of-the-art greenhouses, gardens and research labs.
 SFDS majors gain practical experience in a diverse atmosphere.
 Our resources are second-to-none, including a U.S. Department of Agriculture certified organic vegetable operation, greenhouse with hydroponics and a farmbot, controlled environment growth chamber facilities, research laboratories, food production facilities, hop production yard, botanic gardens and ecology woods.
-Many other on-campus laboratories host SFS undergraduate researchers, including Delaware Biotechnology Institute and the Harker Interdisciplinary Science and Engineering Laboratory.
+Many other on-campus laboratories host undergraduate research opportunities, including Delaware Biotechnology Institute and the Harker Interdisciplinary Science and Engineering Laboratory.
 Delaware Cooperative Extension also offers opportunities in programs like 4-H youth development, lawn and garden, and family and consumer sciences.
 Students may also take part in internships and other experiential learning activities at the Carvel Research and Education Center, which spans 467 acres in Sussex County.

 Our curriculum emphasizes the fundamentals of plant, soil, food, social and animal sciences, including basic chemical and mathematical principles, to the food system.
 Our overall goal is to provide food, feed and fiber in ways that are profitable, with considerations of food equity, while protecting the environment and preserving natural resources.
 At the forefront of this curriculum, we solve problems of agricultural production systems and critically evaluate these food systems in relation to their economic, environmental and social justice.
 You will learn the fundamentals of agronomy and related agricultural sciences required for sustainable food production and food security.
 Finally, you will apply your food systems knowledge in an experiential internship.